Asthma Pathology: What is Asthma?

 Asthma is a condition that affects the small air passages in the lungs.
-In asthmatics, the airways become over-sensitive and react to things that would normally not cause a problem, such as cold air or dust.
-Muscles around the wall of the airway tighten up, making it narrow and difficult for the air to flow in and out.
-The lining of the airways becomes swollen (just like your nose during a cold) and sticky mucus is produced, clogging up the breathing passages.
+In asthmatics, the airways become over-sensitive and react to things that would not normally cause a problem, such as cold air or dust.
+Muscles around the wall of the airway tighten up, making it narrow and restricts the airflow in and out of the lungs.
+The lining of the airways becomes swollen (just like your nose during a cold) and sticky mucus is produced which further clogs up the breathing passages.
 With the airways narrowed like this, you can see why it becomes difficult for air to move in and out and why the chest has to work so much.
-Tightening of muscle around the airways can happen quickly and is the most common cause of mild asthma.
+Tightening of muscle around the airways can happen very quickly and is the most common cause of mild asthma.
 It can be relieved quickly too, with the right inhaler.
-However, the swelling and mucus happen more slowly and need a different treatment.
+However, the swelling and mucus happen more slowly and need different treatments.
 They take longer to clear up and are a particular problem in serious episodes of asthma.

 Prevalence of Asthma

 Wheezing is very common in babies and toddlers yet not all children with wheeze go on to develop asthma.
 About one in five children will be diagnosed with asthma sometime during childhood.

 With the right treatment, nearly all children with asthma will be able to join in sport and lead active lives.
 Children with asthma should have an Asthma Action Plan in order to help guide management to reduce the number of asthma flare ups and ensure the right treatment in the event of asthma episodes (sometimes called asthma attacks).